0x60df/loophole/README.md

 | `C-u`\*5, `C-5`     | kmacro  | recall record     |
 | `C-u`\*6, `C-6`     | object  | eval minibuffer   |

-If prefix argument is negative, `loophole-set-key` ask user obtaining method by using `completing-read`.
+If prefix argument is negative, `loophole-set-key` ask you the obtaining method by using `completing-read`.

 ##### command by read command